-When you start taking ballroom dance lessons, your anxiety will rule.
-In fact, it’ll actually get to the point where you don’t even hear what your ballroom dance teacher is saying.
+When you start taking lessons, your anxiety may get the best of you.
+In fact, it’ll get to the point where you don’t even hear what your ballroom dance teacher is saying.

-Voices that you don’t recognize will be telling you that everyone is staring at you because they’ve never seen a bigger clutz before.
+Voices that you don’t recognize will be telling you that everyone is staring at you because they’ve never seen a bigger klutz before.
 In addition, you can’t hear the beat of the music.
-Heck, you didn’t even know there was music playing.
+As a matter of fact, you weren’t aware of the music at all.

 You’re not alone.

 By the way, it’s not really true when they tell you, “One more time.”
-To put it another way, you’re gonna do it a bunch more times.
+Actually, you’re gonna do it a bunch more times.

-Basically, when you’re in the process of developing a lasting alliance, the most important thing is chemistry.
+Basically, when you’re developing a lasting alliance, the most important thing is chemistry.
 Dictionary.com says when it comes to relationships, chemistry is “the interaction of one personality with another.”